 Accreditation and recommendations when choosing a removal firm

 Only use home removal companies that are members of professional home moving organisations.
 If a removal firm isn’t accredited with either the National Guild of Removers and Storers or is not a member of the British Association of Removers (BAR) then do not hire them.
 Both organisations ensure members meet national standards and follow an industry code of conduct.

 Some will also be members of the Removal Industry Ombudsman Scheme – useful if something goes wrong and you need help to put things right – and the Road Haulage Association.

-When getting removal quotes, check if staff are DBS (Disclosure and Barring Service) checked – this was previously known as a CRB check, and means staff at the removals firm have be checked for any previous criminal activity.
+When getting removal quotes, check if staff are DBS (Disclosure and Barring Service) checked – this was previously known as a CRB check and means staff at the removals firm have been checked for any previous criminal activity.

 Check, too, that staff are full-time employees rather than temp staff or casual labour – avoid hiring a removal firm that uses temporary staff as DBS checks might not have been carried out.

 Recommendations from online tradespeople sites, as well as friends and family, are worthwhile.
 Check websites such as Checkatrade or Which?
 Trusted Trader for reviews of removal companies.
 Many have additional checks, such as customer references and business checks, helping you choose with confidence.
 If in doubt, ask for customer references from the removal firm and talk to previous customers.
 Recommendations by friends and family can give you a good understanding of the firm.